-□ Prerequisite: DFT 110 or three years of high school drafting.
-Introduces the development of a set of residential and wood frame construction working drawings from a given sketch.
+□ Prerequisite: DFT 110 (or three years of high school drafting.)
+The student will develop a complete set of working drawings for a wood frame and masonry building.

-DFT 123 Building Utilities and Site Work 3 cr. hrs./6 periods (3 lec., 3 lab)
+DFT 123 Site Development Drafting/3 cr. hrs./6 periods (3 lec., 3 lab) An introduction to topography, grading and drainage, boundary descriptions and site planning.